Skip to content

 Technical procurement review

-Sinospect reads the supplier’s offer against the project specification and the operating reality the equipment has to meet on site.
+Sinospect reads the supplier’s offer against the project specification and the actual site operating conditions the equipment must withstand.
 The buyer receives a written assessment organised by decision impact — block, revise, clarify, accept under condition.

 Buyer-side control point